|

 people have little idea of the extent to which their privacy has already been compromised.

-Governments will soon be able to build a contact profile for every citizen - an appalling
+Governments will soon be able to build a contact profile for every citizen - as well as

 prospect in many countries.
-The technology is already being developed and tested.
-The privacy section of this website outlines a few topics of
+The technology is already being developed and tested

 |